-Somewhere along the lines, we have swallowed so much bullshit, that we have no clue on what we are, what we want and what we think of the world we live in.
-Thus, our whole understanding of ourselves is based on what someone in some other place thinks.
-Our whole ability to speak for ourselves is diminished.
+Somewhere along the lines, we have swallowed so much bullshit, that we have no clue on who we are, what we want and what we think of the world we live in.
+Thus, our whole understanding of ourselves is based on “ideals” fed to us that are based on what someone in some other place thinks.
+Our whole ability to think for ourselves is diminished.
 It appears we are powerless and have no voice, but in reality, we have no clue what to do with what voice we do have.

 The difference is that our change now is determined by someone outside us.
 An activist fights for a cause.
 A worthy one (hopefully).
-The deciding that the cause is worthy is determined by the activist in choosing to engage.
-The subject of the activism is ‘allowed’ or ‘presented’ or ‘protected’ or whatever BY someone else.
+The deciding that the cause is worthy is determined by the activist in choosing to engage and the needy people get “helped” by such interventions.
+The subject of the activism is ‘presented’ or whatever BY someone else.
 We speak of empowering the poor, the tribals, the this, that and the other.
 Yet, our media usually overlooks local change agents in favour of someone who will put it in a language we understand – someone usually not suffering the cause.

-When we do something called as T-Groups, one important learning that comes up is that it is addressing and working with the “here and now” that causes change.
+There is a behavioral learning method called T-Groups where people learn from interaction, one important learning that comes up is that it is addressing and working with the “here and now” that causes change.
 Experience also made it evident that “here and now” is the MOST difficult to address, because it requires us to be vulnerable.
 To change right now means admitting that what we are doing is not working.
 To try something different, which may work, or we may fail (oh the horror!).
 There is a loss of “perfection”, which is getting more and more unbearable with time, because we have started investing our very identity on an external image.
-On how we appear, how we are seen, followed, admired, appreciated, loved, etc. To admit that I am jealous of someone, for instance exposes me as a person who is jealous, which is not the “ISI mark”.
-The approved way to be is to be above such “petty emotions”.
+On how we appear, how we are seen, followed, admired, appreciated, loved, etc. To admit that I am jealous of someone, for instance exposes me as a person who is jealous, which is not the “gold standard”.
+The approved way to be is to be above such “petty emotions”, while the jealousy taints all our interaction with subtle attacks.
+It is recognizing what is going on with self that triggers change.
+We are the only people we can change.
+Each of us can only change himself or herself.

 This activism is also a symbol of that.
 I am not saying activism is bad.
-I am saying that the total disappearance of reform and the extensive noise around activism is basically the sound of a society busy fixing the world for others, while the real risk – of looking at my own role in contributing to this, or other messes that are more immediately relevant to my life is not a priority.
-Indeed, it is subtly avoided by pretending to ourselves that we are busy with our ’cause’.
+I am saying that the total disappearance of reform and the extensive noise around activism is basically the sound of a society busy fixing the world for others, while the real risk – of looking at my own role in contributing to this, or other messes that are more immediately relevant to my life can be turned away from by “not noticing” it by “being absorbed” in fighting for what is right – for someone else.

 A facilitator I respect deeply often asks just as a group gets really intense on debating something.
-“By looking at this, what are we avoiding looking at?”
+“By looking at this, what are we avoiding looking at?”.
 It holds as true for a group of people learning together in a room as it does for a society, country and our world.
+It is a question worth asking when some news story occupies media to the oblivion of all else.
+By looking at this, what are we avoiding looking at?
 By spending all our energies, intent and attention on things that ‘fix’ someone else’s life, what is it that we are depriving of attention.
 What is it that we are actively, though unconsciously blocking change in?

 We have, as a group, as a society, as a country, and possibly as a world begun jumping from ideal to norm without the change that should be in middle.
 As in, when we consider something ideal or desirable, we start imagining that that is our reality.
 That is what is normal for us.
 We are essentially the same people.
 We only have started ignoring anything that doesn’t fit our new claim of reality.
 With time, we get better at the pretense, but our hidden “oldness” is still there, just hidden.